Skip to main content

 Why mimicking the human brain architecture is the next step for sustainable AI hardware.

-Harper FranklinMay 10, 20253 min readPhoto: Photo by Martin Sanchez on Unsplash
+Harper FranklinFact-checked by Jim SmartMay 10, 20255 min readPhoto: Photo by Martin Sanchez on Unsplash

 The challenge with current AI lies in its insatiable appetite for energy.
 Training a model like GPT-4 requires enough electricity to power a small town.
 In contrast, our brains operate on approximately 20 watts of power—equivalent to that of a dim lightbulb.
 Yet, our brains can simultaneously drive a car, write a novel and navigate complex social interactions.

 The disparity between "Silicon Efficiency" and "Biological Efficiency" is significant.
-Bridging this gap is the objective of Neuromorphic Computing.
+Bridging this gap is the objective of Neuromorphic Computing—a paradigm shift in how we build intelligence into machines.

 What is a Neuromorphic Chip?

 Traditional computers utilize the Von Neumann architecture, where memory and processing units are separate.
-This separation necessitates data to shuttle back and forth, resulting in substantial energy loss.
+This separation necessitates data to shuttle back and forth, resulting in substantial energy loss and latency.

-Neuromorphic chips, such as Intel's Loihi and IBM's TrueNorth, are designed to mimic neurons and synapses.
-They integrate memory and processing in a single location and communicate through "spikes" (pulses of electricity), similar to brain cells.
-When idle, they consume no power.
+Neuromorphic chips, such as Intel's Loihi, IBM's TrueNorth, and Braincells Inc's chips, are designed to mimic neurons and synapses directly.
+They integrate memory and processing in a single location and communicate through "spikes" (pulses of electricity), similar to how brain cells communicate.
+When idle, they consume essentially zero power.
+When active, they consume a fraction of what traditional processors require for equivalent tasks.

 Why It Matters Now